bacionejs/stuff/devgames.md

 - The **Group by Year** query includes the full `description`.

-- All three queries need the **year**.
+- All queries need the **year**.
 It is the first year in the `description` that is not found in the name, unless there are no other, otherwise it uses `created_at`, which isn't accurate because some old games got forked in the year of the cat.